Mobile Suit Gundam Thunderbolt

 An original net animation (ONA) series adaptation by Sunrise was released between December 2015 and April 2016.
 A second part was released between March and July 2017.
+Each part was re-edited into a theatrical compilation film: December Sky (June 2016) and Bandit Flower (November 2017).
+The series is distinguished within the franchise by its high-detail mechanical artwork, a jazz score supervised by Naruyoshi Kikuchi, and a mature, stylistically bold tone.

+By February 2025, the manga had over 5.5 million copies in circulation.

 Plot

 The series takes place concurrently with Mobile Suit Gundam, during the One Year War but is not canonical to the original anime.
 In U.C.
 0079, the Earth Federation's Moore Brotherhood and the Principality of Zeon's Living Dead Division engage in a fierce battle in the "Thunderbolt Sector" (サンダーボルト宙域, Sandāboruto Chū-iki), a shoal zone littered with debris from destroyed space colonies, named for its frequent electrical discharges.
 Since the outbreak of the war, Zeon forces have secured the Thunderbolt Sector as it is a vital supply route to the Zeon-aligned A Baoa Qu asteroid fortress.
 The story focuses on Federation soldier Io Fleming as he battles Zeon's best sniper, Daryl Lorenz.